 Unless otherwise advised, do not eat and drink anything while awaiting treatment.
 If you have a medical condition that requires you to eat, such as diabetes, try to consult with a medical professional first.

 Your wait will depend on several factors.
-Some days at our Emergency Care Center are busier than others, and the level of care you need will also determine how long you are waiting.
+Some days at our Emergency Department is busier than others, and the level of care you need will also determine how long you are waiting.
 If your medical issue falls on the lower end of the scale, there may be longer wait times before you see a professional.
 Our expert team works hard to ensure the shortest wait times possible for all patients.

 Children and visitors can visit the emergency room, but the space can be stressful and overwhelming for some.
 We’d recommend as few people as possible in the waiting space to avoid overcrowding, particularly on busy days.